tanrobotix/tanz-blog/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ***

-### Introduce ZaloPay
+### Introducing ZaloPay

-ZaloPay is a mobile payment application serving user's daily life and business needs firstly launched in 2017.
-It is relatively competitive compared to MoMo, GrabPay by Moca, ViettelPay, e.t.c
+ZaloPay is a mobile payment application serving user's daily life and business needs, firstly launched in 2017.
+It is relatively competitive compared to MoMo, GrabPay by Moca, ViettelPay, etc.

 Similar to AliPay which is one of three tenets of the “iron triangle” (aka e-commerce and logistics).
 GrabPay is as an enabler on the Grab ecosystem and WeChat Pay is on a social media platform.

 In turn, Zalo is a key product of the Vietnamese conglomerate VNG Coporation.
-ZaloPay is built on the top of [Zalo](https://zalo.me), the most popular messenger app in Vietnam which was launched in 2012, with > 100M active users nowaday at the time write this blog.
+ZaloPay is built on the top of [Zalo](https://zalo.me), the most popular messenger app in Vietnam which was launched in 2012, with > 100M active users so far.

 ![ZaloPay](/images/zalopay.png)

-ZaloPay ranked the 3rd payment application of the year at the 2018 Tech Awards ceremony held by [VnExpress)](https://vnexpress.vn) newspaper (The most common newspaper in Vietnam).
+ZaloPay ranked as the 3rd payment application of the year at the 2018 Tech Awards ceremony held by [VnExpress)](https://vnexpress.vn) newspaper (The most common newspaper in Vietnam).
 While competitors MoMo took the top spot, followed by ViettelPay, in the recently time, the rising  reign of GrabPay by Moca, VinID powered by VinGroup, AirPay by SEA,... making the the game more intense.

 ***

 ### What is TiDB?

-TiDB is developed and supported primarily by PingCAP, Inc. and licensed under Apache 2.0.
+[TiDB](https://pingcap.com/docs/stable/overview/) is developed and supported primarily by [PingCAP](https://pingcap.com/) Ltd. and licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 TiDB ("Ti" stands for Titanium) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.